How to Raise Money in Five Easy Steps

 When people make a donation, think of it as the beginning of them caring about the cause, not the end.
 When seen this way, the thank-you is clearly the beginning of an ongoing relationship with the donor, a kind of gateway to remaining part of the story.
 Simple, personalized thank you letters are an easy way to show your appreciation and strengthen relationships with donors.
 For more ideas, check out 20 Affordable Ways to Thank Donors.

 For those wondering how to raise money on GoFundMe look no further.
 We offer a wide range of resources to help you double your donations.
+We cover topics ranging from raising money for surgery, rent assistance, and much more.
 For more ways to raise money through crowdfunding, check out our fundraising tips, fundraising ideas, and many other guides on the GoFundMe blog.

 Putting it all together